VRichardJP/LoLAnalyzer/README.md

 Warning: this application is under construction.
 Not everything has been published yet, and I don't guarantee that all the published scripts will run softly.
 I you want to test it anyway, feedbacks are welcome.

-Furthermore, I won't provide any trained network, because I simply can't maintain such network updated on a daily basis.
+I may provide a demo network in a near future, but I can't maintain a network updated on a daily basis.
 I you want to use this app you will have to train your own network.

 ## Requirements